 Reach out: Once you are sure that your intervention will not harm the child in any way, reach out to her.
 Small acts of kindness can help gain her trust and make her feel comfortable enough to share her thoughts and feelings.
 You can also guarantee her of her safety, if she is hesitant or scared to talk about the abuse she is facing.

-Offer assurances: Once the child has opened up about the abuse, assure him that he is not to blame for his troubles.
-Often, a child ends up feeling guilty, believing that he is being punished as he must have done something wrong.
+Offer assurances: Once the child has opened up about the abuse, assure him that he is not to blame for it.
+Often, a child ends up feeling guilty, believing that he deserves to be punished for doing something wrong.
 Besides, perpetrators don’t always wait for the target to do something wrong; the child’s presence is enough to trigger the perpetrator’s anger or aggression.
 Reassure the child that he should not be abused and what he is being subjected to is wrong.
 Let him know that he is smart and intelligent, no matter how he is being made to feel by the abuser.

-Encourage perpetrator to get help: If the perpetrator is known to you, then suggest that the individual gets help too.
+Encourage the perpetrator to get help: If the perpetrator is known to you, then suggest that the individual gets help too.
 It is likely that the perpetrator has also undergone the painful experience of emotional abuse as a child.
-With the right professional guidance, such as psychotherapy and/or rehab, the issues can be addressed.
+With the right professional guidance, such as therapy and/or rehab, their issues can be addressed.

-While appropriate professional help and guidance will allow the child deal with the effects of the abuse.
-Remember, healing is a slow process that will happen over time, albeit it’s not always an easy one.
-Besides helping the child deal with the abuse, he must also be guided on how to move forward, such as making friends, focusing on academics, or even pursuing a hobby.
+While appropriate professional help and guidance will allow the child deal with the effects of the abuse, remember that healing is a slow process that will happen over time.
+Besides helping the child deal with the abuse, he should also be guided on how to move forward, such as making friends, focusing on academics, and even pursuing a few hobbies.
 A supportive and nurturing environment with a responsible adult can augment the healing process and buffer the effects of emotional abuse that the child has experienced.

 Hitting is one of the ways parents try to exert their authority and control over their child.
 But...